 Firing up Forza Horizon 4, and Rage 2, as well as Ray Tracing-enabled titles like Bright Memory, and Ghostrunner, I got frame rates above 100 fps with graphics settings turned all the way up at 1080p.
 When plugged into my TV via HDMI, most games also ran at that display’s limit of 60fps at 4K resolution, though I did have to turn the odd graphics setting down to keep things running smoothly at that resolution.

 The keyboard offers good feedback, and is a delight to type and play on, thanks to well spaced keys.
-You also get a numpad, and the large trackpad is easy to use as well.
+You also get a numpad, and the large trackpad is easy to use.

 The speakers just above the keyboard are also fairly decent, and get loud enough to drown out the fans while you’re gaming.
 As with most laptop speakers, I wouldn’t listen to music on them — But I’ll happily catch a movie or TV show with these speakers in a pinch.